Covariance Density Neural Networks: Background and Motivation

 the diagonal variances $\operatorname{Var}(x_i)$ supply node potentials while off-diagonal covariances provide pairwise couplings.
 Thus $\mathbf{C}$ may be viewed as a \emph{quasi-Hamiltonian}; its spectrum governs the same collective modes that minimise Dirichlet energy for $\mathbf{L}$.

+\footnote{We emphasise that the term ``quasi-Hamiltonian'' is used as a spectral analogy---highlighting the role of $\mathbf{C}$ in shaping the system's spectral modes and governing signal diffusion,rather than implying a strict quantum-mechanical interpretation.
+The analogy is grounded in the shared mathematical structure: just as the Hamiltonian determines the Gibbs state in statistical mechanics, $\mathbf{C}$ determines our density operator.}

-In certain use cases when the covariance matrix is used as a 'graph' constructed from the data itself (i.e brain networks) the conceptualization of the covariance matrix as a `quasi-hamiltonian' makes intuitive sense and may have practical benefits.
+In certain use cases when the covariance matrix is used as a "graph" constructed from the data itself (i.e brain networks) the conceptualization of the covariance matrix as a "quasi-Hamiltonian" makes intuitive sense and may have practical benefits (the Hamiltonian is usually considered the energy operator of the system in quantum mechanics).
 Furthermore, when there is no predefined underlying graph structure the covariance matrix can act as a \textit{spectral surrogate} to the graph Laplacian.
-This is the motivation of Covariance Density Neural Networks.

-\begin{takeaway} When no graph topology is available, we demonstrate that the sample covariance matrix can serve as a spectral proxy for the true graph Laplacian, effectively functioning as a \textbf{quasi-Hamiltonian} in our density-matrix formulation. \end{takeaway}
+This is the motivation of Covariance Density Neural Networks. \footnote{ While they exist, graph learning or pruning approaches can introduce instability, over-fitting, and noise sensitivity, especially when the true connectivity is uncertain or the number of samples is limited.
+By contrast, using the sample covariance (and thus the density matrix) as a fixed surrogate (similar to the Laplacian) provides a stable, interpretable operator without the risk of learning spurious edges.} \begin{takeaway} When no graph topology is available, we demonstrate that the sample covariance matrix can serve as a spectral proxy for the true graph Laplacian, effectively functioning as a \textbf{quasi-Hamiltonian} or \textit{energy operator} in our density-matrix formulation. \end{takeaway}